jtanderson/IdentityMapping/readme.md

     - ** We might want to rethink this, or at least, attach doSubmit to more than just "Next"

 ### 4/7 Meeting:
-  - [ ] (IN PROGRESS) activeItem.fillcolor in extended.js logic extended to intersections through function.
+  - [ ] (IN PROGRESS) activeItem.fillcolor in extended.js logic extended to intersections through function. (i.e. Write a AJAX function for intersection?)
         - [ ] Detangle rest of local storage logic in JS.

 ### 5/19 Meeting: